 We all know what it’s like when we are totally absorbed when reading a book and we are asked a question by someone else and we didn’t initially hear or acknowledge them.
 Hypnosis is nothing to fear at all it’s a natural state of mind.

 Let’s start with Franz Anton Mesmer:

-Franz Anton Mesmer May 23rd 1734-1815 who was a German physician who theorized that there was a natural energetic transference between, animated an inanimate objects which he called (animal magnetism) and other spiritual forces grouped together which he called (mesmerism).
-Mesmer treated both individuals and groups of people to overcome many different problems both physically and psychological.
+Franz Anton Mesmer May 23rd, 1734-1815 who was a German physician who theorized that there was a natural energetic transference between, animated and inanimate objects which he called (animal magnetism) and other spiritual forces grouped together which he called (mesmerism).
+Mesmer treated both individuals and groups of people to overcome many different problems both physical and psychological.

-With his patients he used to create a focal point by staring in to the patient’s eyes (creating a trance like state which is in modern terms known as a hypnotic induction).
+With his patients, he used to create a focal point by staring into the patient’s eyes (creating a trance-like state of mind which is in modern terms known as a hypnotic induction).
 He would then move his hands across the patient’s shoulders and down the arms and press his fingers on the hypochondrium of the patient, holding them in position for many hours which brought about the change that was desired.

-When working with groups of patients Mesmer put a vessel called a “baquet” in the middle of the floor which had holes punctured in the top of it which would correspond to how many patients were in attendance.
-From the holes there were iron rods which were bent at right angles pointing outwards towards the part of the person’s body which needed healed.
+When working with groups of patients Mesmer put a vessel called a “baquet” in the middle of the floor which had holes punctured at the top of it which would correspond to how many patients were in attendance.
+From the holes, there were iron rods that were bent at right angles pointing outwards towards the part of the person’s body which needed to be healed.

 The word hypnosis was proposed by Dr. James Braid (1799-1860) around 1841 who was a Scottish surgeon who studied Mesmer’s work.
 The word hypnosis derives from a technique from mesmerism after Dr. Braid attended an event on mesmerism by Swiss magnetizer Charles Lafontaine in Manchester.